-Semantic Data are massively produced and published at the speed that makes traditional processing techniques (such as reasoning) inefficient when applied to the real-scale data.
 The data scaling problem in the Semantic Web is considered in two its main aspects - horizontal and vertical scale.
-Horizontal scaling means dealing with diverse, and often unstructured data acquired from heterogeneous sources.
-The famous LOD cloud diagram [3] consists of hundreds of diverse data sources, ranging from geospatial cartographic sources to governmental data, opened to the publicity, like Open Government Data [4].
+Horizontal scaling means dealing with heterogeneous, and often unstructured data acquired from heterogeneous sources.
+The famous Linked Open Data cloud diagram [4] consists of hundreds of diverse data sources, ranging from geo-spatial cartographic sources like Open Street Map, to governmental data, opened to the publicity, like data.gov.
 Vertical scaling implies scaling up the size of similarly structured data.
 Along the open government data spawns over 851,000 data sets across 153 catalogues from more than 30 countries, as estimated in [5] at the beginning of 2012.
 Processing data in such an amount is not straightforward and challenging for any of the currently existing frameworks and infrastructures.
 Whereas there are some known algorithms dealing with the horizontal scaling complexity, such as identification of the information subsets related to a specific problem, i.e., subsetting, the vertical scaling remains the major challenge for all existing algorithms.
-Another essential property of the Big Data is the complexity.
-Semantic applications must deal with rich ontological models describing complex domain knowledge, and at the same time highly dynamic data representing recent or relevant information, as produced by streaming or search-enabled data sources.
-A considerable part of the web data is produced as a result of automatic reasoning over streaming information from sensors, social networks, and other sources, which are highly unstructured, inconsistent, noisy and incomplete.